BLCM/DataDumper/README.md

 interact with it, and will pop up the initial message as soon as you activate the mod via the "Mods" menu.

+Interacting with the mod is done via some keybinds, though note that the keys are *only* available when you're actually in the game, not from the main menu.
+So be sure to "continue" with the chosen character before trying to play with it.
 The keybinds were chosen based on what keys Apocalyptech had unused at the time.
 At the moment, to change them, you'll have to update the mod sourcecode:

 Function | Keybind